 Submit the monthly claim for reimbursement as soon as possible, but no later than 60 days after the end of the claim month.
 Refer to the claim for reimbursement due dates available on the Food and Nutrition Service (FNS) website.

-Conduct Civil Rights training with “frontline” staff who interact with program applicants or participants and those who supervise “frontline” staff.
-A PowerPoint presentation is available from FNS.
-Call or e-mail FNS to request a copy.
+Conduct Civil Rights training early in the year with “frontline” staff who interact with program applicants or participants and those who supervise “frontline” staff.
+A PowerPoint presentation is available on the FNS-Civil Rights Web page.
 Document the date of training, names of those attending and location.

 Renew or obtain a Food and Beverage License (FBL).
 A FBL is required annually for every person, firm or corporation engaged in the business of conducting a food and beverage service establishment.
 If the area in which you prepare and/or serve meals is not licensed, check with the Minnesota Department of Health or your local sanitarian to determine if a license is required.